jcMcr1/daily-assistant/README.md

 - Your Jira/Confluence cloud — most people have one; if your org splits Service Desk/Confluence into a genuinely separate Atlassian org, there's a note on what that costs you in setup
 - Your email noise senders — whatever automated mail you want silently ignored

+You can also create or edit `personalisation.md` yourself at any time instead of going through the prompts.

-Beyond that block, a few things to check per data source:
+Beyond that block, a few things to check per data source in `daily-briefing.md`:

 - **Any source you don't use** (no Slack, no Jira, etc.) — delete that numbered section under Data Sources entirely, and drop its output from the HTML template rather than leaving an empty/broken card.
 - **Source 2's JQL** assumes a specific status field (`statusCategory`) and a placeholder project key — these vary by Jira instance, so check them against your own before relying on them.
-- **Known Limitations** at the bottom covers the two-Atlassian-cloud edge case and legacy connector transports — skip it if neither applies to you.
+- **Two Atlassian clouds**: if Confluence/Service Desk lives on a genuinely separate Atlassian org from your main Jira, you'll need a second Atlassian connector — each OAuth grant is scoped to a single cloud.
+Most people don't need this.

 The HTML/JS itself (checkbox persistence, flagging, per-item notes, My Notes) is generic and shouldn't need changes — it's driven entirely by the JSON state file and the `data-id`/`data-section-key` attributes the instructions tell your assistant to generate consistently.